microsoft/makecode-minecraft-music/docs/play-sound.md

-# play a Music Disc
+# play a Minecraft Sound

 Play mob and item sounds to create cool rhythms from a blaze to a villager haggle!